DinorahSkidelsky/.NetProgrammingCourse-3/README.md

 ### Third Practical Work for the .Net Programming Course

-#### Model the Person class with the following conditions:
+#### Model the Persona (Person) class with the following conditions:

-Attributes: name, e-mail, salary, gender, weight and height.
+Attributes: nombre (name), e-mail, sueldo (salary), sexo (gender), peso (weight) and altura (height).
 Think about which visibility modifier is the most appropriate along with the type of each one since its attributes should not be accessed directly.

 Implement a constructor that defines all the attributes by parameter except the e-mail that is specified later.

 Methods to implement:
 ◦ All Getters methods, Do not implement Setters.

-◦ CreateEmail(): Creates the person's e-mail from the name + @superempresa.com.
+◦ CrearEmail(): Creates the person's e-mail from the name + @superempresa.com.
 This method is private and is called via the constructor.

 #### In the Main function of the Program.cs class do the following: